 Flora Woodworth had also become one of Joseph's wives.
-As a token of the marriage, Joseph had given Flora a gold watch.
+As a token of the marriage, Joseph gave Flora a gold watch.
 When Emma learned of the valuable gift, she demanded Flora return the watch.
-This conflict had more to do with the distribution of wealth associated with Joseph having plural wives, rather than the possible sexual activity between Joseph and Flora.
-Flora almost immediately leaves and marries Carlos Gove, a member of the Nauvoo Legion but not affiliated with the Mormon Church.
+This conflict may have had more to do with the distribution of wealth associated with Joseph having plural wives, rather than possible sexual activity between Joseph and Flora.
+Flora almost immediately married Carlos Gove, a member of the Nauvoo Legion but not affiliated with the Mormon Church.
 Flora's flight from Joseph's side to marry a non-Mormon is strikingly similar to Fanny Alger's departure from the Smith household.
+Given the report that Emma tried to get the Partridge girls to marry non-Mormons, Flora's marriage to a non-Mormon may have been suggested by Emma.

 Eliza Snow would also leave Nauvoo in the fall of 1843.
 On August 21, 1843, Emma discovered two letters from Eliza in Joseph's clothes.
 Something about the letters caused Emma to become "vexed and angry."

-Eliza Snow would move away from Nauvoo for a period of time, but returned to Nauvoo on April 14, 1844.5 This would be shortly after Joseph had learned that hundreds of men had sworn an oath to kill him.
+Eliza Snow would move away from Nauvoo for a period of time, but returned to Nauvoo on April 14, 1844.
+7 This would be shortly after Joseph had learned that hundreds of men had sworn an oath to kill him.
 It may be there was no longer be a need to avoid the appearance of a relationship, as the worst had already occurred.